 Barbados is a popular travel destination, known for its sunny skies, turquoise waters, history, cricket, musicians, festivals and more.
-The island is sliced into 11 pizza slices called parishes and is an entrepreneurial hub, popular Caribbean wedding destination, and a beautiful place to journey around by foot, boat, or car.
+The island is sliced into 11 slices called parishes and is an entrepreneurial hub, popular Caribbean wedding destination, and a beautiful place to journey around by foot, boat, or car.

 Going on outdoor adventures is a fun thing to do, and as someone who was born here, this opens your eyes to appreciate the natural beauty that still exists all around, regardless of the commercial development taking place.